shadowings-zy/tiny-node-faas/README.md

   data: {
     funcs: [
       {
-        id: number, // the id of the function
+        id: string, // the id of the function
-        path: string, // the path of the function
-        fullPath: string, // the full path of the function
-        content: string, // the content of the function }
+        content: string, // the content of the function options?: FunctionOptions
+      }
     ],
   }